dreamcat4/drb/README.md

 ### Todo

+* check that configure target copies the correct config + ${p} file(s)
 * implement target info - information about a target

-* target config loading issue (picking up first find matched ${p} indiscriminately)
-* check that configure target re-opens the editor for each subsequent ${p} file
-* write documentation of target developer's API (functions)
+* write example to show target developers how to use API (functions)
-* implement default-targets for c1
+* create new 'c1-targets' repo to implement common targets for the c1

 ### Usage